Managing payroll can be among the most time-consuming and complicated administrative tasks for businesses large and small.

 Detailed Insight Into Your Cash Flow

 Managing cash flow is essential to keep a business thriving.
 Payroll is one of the biggest recurring expenses for an employer.
 To effectively manage a business’ cash flow needs, it makes sense to give managers a steady, real-time view of the company’s outlays.
 Especially when the time to cut payroll checks comes around.

 Contrast these benefits to the standard approach small businesses often use to handle their payroll and related bookkeeping tasks.
 Typically meaning relying on employee timesheets that are not turned in until the end of the week to gauge hours worked.
 And consequently, the company’s payroll for that pay period.

 If, like most businesses, you rely on timely invoicing to help maintain your cash flow.
 You have to calculate the timing of invoices and any pending expenses from a spreadsheet or other bookkeeping method to begin to get a clear picture of how prepared you are to fund your payroll needs.

 Integrating payroll functions with other administrative tasks easily avoids all of this.
 “Cash flow management becomes more effective and information for owners is more readily available in an integrated environment,” Olsen says.

 Improved Access to Capital

 FINSYNC’s integrated payroll system combines payments, payroll projects, accounting, cash flow projections, cash flow management, expenses, reimbursement and time tracking.
-Even with all of these capabilities, it can still be up to 30% more affordable than standalone services from traditional payroll companies.
+In conclusion, even with all of these capabilities, it can still be up to 30% more affordable.
+Compared to standalone services from traditional payroll companies.